ExpressVPN Pros & Cons

 The official ExpressVPN website is blocked in China, so remember to download the latest version of the app(s) before you arrive.

 ExpressVPN’s built-in obfuscation tool is so effective that the VPN also works in the UAE, Turkey, Saudi Arabia, and other restrictive nations.

-ExpressVPN allows you to access 51 city-level servers in the following locations:
+ExpressVPN lets you access 49 city-level servers in the following locations: